-Our crowd calendars and month by month ranking resources have been updated to take into account Star Wars: Rise of the Resistance and Galaxy’s Edge as a whole.
-Crowd patterns have already changed, and we will continue to monitor and update accordingly in the future.
-Just be warned that crowd calendars will be far less reliable in 2021 due to ongoing economic uncertainty, travel trepidation, capacity limits, and everything else.
+Our crowd calendars and month by month ranking resources have been updated to take into account changing attendance patterns brought on by Magic Keys, make-up travel, discounted SoCal tickets, returning entertainment, and more.
+Crowds have already changed, and we will continue to monitor and update accordingly in the future.
+Just be warned that crowd calendars are less reliable right now due to pent-up demand, capacity limits, and everything else.

 There are a ton of options in terms of where to stay near Disneyland: Good Neighbor Hotels, official Disney resorts, nearby hotels within driving distance, sprawling resorts in nearby beach towns, and more.

 If you’re looking for something more thorough, we’ve stayed at every on-site Disneyland hotel and most of the Good Neighbor Disneyland hotels and other off-site hotels within walking distance of the Disneyland Esplanade.

 All of these are covered in our Rankings & Reviews of the Best & Worst Hotels Near Disneyland.
 This post ranks ~50 hotels near Disneyland at which we have stayed, along with room photos, pros & cons, and other useful information.
 That also details how to score a good deal on a hotel that’s close to Disneyland.

 Our Money-Saving Guide to Disneyland Tickets is a huge resource with recommendations on what type of Disneyland tickets you should buy, including how many days, whether you should get Park Hopper, and where you can buy Disneyland tickets to save some money.